 I got so frustrated I got up and left.
 I wanted to hear God myself!
 I started to pray and got an idea to call my boyfriend to get my own confirmation.
 I just KNEW he would say “no way.”
 After all, I was away for half a year.
 I explained to him the situation, and his response was not at all what I expected.
 Ruvim said it had to be God!

 As I’m hanging up the phone with him, my mom knocks on the door, saying, “I know you’re trying to be spiritual… but you might want to start packing now.
 You leave tomorrow.”
 Twelve hours later, I was on the plane, headed for Denver.
 I was in a blur from the moment Ruvim said this was from God.

 Why Colorado?
 What about Ukraine?
 I had no idea.
 But, I remembered my prayer from a few days ago and knew this, God was doing something radical.
 As the plane dipped its nose for landing, I looked out the window and heard God say this was home; my new mission ground.

 God plucked me out of Alaska and planted me in Colorado.
 Life has taken more radical turns in the most adventurous ways since – read about what happened next here.

-I’ve learned we all go through the “valley” for growth before the next season of life so it’s important to trust and seek Him even when we feel distant.
-May we seek Him and remember the radical wonders He’s done for us all!
+I’ve learned we all go through the “valley” for growth before the next season of life, so it’s essential to trust and seek Him even when we feel distant.
+May we pursue Him and remember the radical wonders He’s done for us all!